stanford-rc/www.sherlock.stanford.edu/alphafold.md

 2. Write and submit a batch script for running the AlphaFold 3 pipeline.

     Running AlphaFold 3 can be broken down into two parts: pipeline and inference.
-GPUs are only utilized during inference, so we are going to run the pipeline on CPUs.
+The pipeline refers to the genetic sequence search/template search, and inference refers to predicting structures.
+GPU's are only utilized during inference, so we are going to run the pipeline on CPUs.
     You can use the following batch script as a template.

     In order to run the pipline step on a particular sequence, the bash variable `INPUT_JSON` needs to be set to the filename of the input `.json` file